One-Versus-Others Attention: Scalable Multimodal Integration for Biomedical Data: Methods

 We extend OvO attention to the multi-headed attention framework to directly compare with early fusion through self-attention and pairwise cross-attention.
 Multi-headed attention allows the model to attend to the input embeddings in different ways simultaneously.
 This is achieved by splitting the input embeddings into multiple linear projections, each processed independently through a self-attention mechanism.
 The outputs of each attention head are then combined to obtain the final output of the multi-headed attention layer.
 Formally, taking the input modality $m_i$ with respect to a set of other modalities ($m_j: j \neq i$), the multi-headed attention layer for OvO attention is defined as follows:

-Here, $h$ is the number of attention heads, $W_k$ is a learnable weight matrix for the $k$-th attention head, $W^O$ is a learnable weight matrix that projects the concatenated outputs of the attention heads back to the original dimension, and OvO Attention is defined in Equation \ref{eq:ovo}.
+Here, $h$ is the number of attention heads, $W_k$ is a learnable weight matrix for the $k$-th attention head, $W^O$ is a learnable weight matrix that projects the concatenated outputs of the attention heads back to the original dimension, and Equation \ref{eq:ovo} defines OvO Attention.